-In C16 the Empirical Cumulative Distribution Function (ECDF) of the monthly bins of the 3FGL BCUs γ -ray light curves was applied to the ANN as an estimator able to classify BCUs into BLLs and FRSQs.
+In C16 the Empirical Cumulative Distribution Function (ECDF) of the monthly bins of the 3FGL BCUs $\gamma$ -ray light curves was applied to the ANN as an estimator able to classify BCUs into BLLs and FRSQs.
 This parameter contains information of flaring patterns, along with maximum flare, and variability of the sources.
 The distinctiveness of 3FGL BLLs and FSRQs sorted by ECDF is shown in Fig. 2.
 This result convinced the authors to use the ECDF as the sole ANN parameter to compute the likelihood of their sample of uncertain sources to be BLL or FSRQ.
 However in C16 analyzing 573 BCUs, 77 sources remained of uncertain classification.
-Also in S17 classifying with the same algorithm the AGN-like sources, 103 https://www.tensorflow.org of 559 sources remained of uncertain blazar classification.
-In this study, in order to improve the performance of the network, we considered and tested new and different parameters as potential input for the original algorithm.
+Also in S17 classifying with the same algorithm the AGN-like sources, 103 of 559 sources remained of uncertain blazar classification.

-A single value bias can be added.
+&lt;sup>1 A single value bias can be added.